on github

 as per usual.

-3. Add the line
+3. In the HOL directory, add the line

 val EXTRA_POLY_LDFLAGS = ["-ld_classic"];